Igor Sarukhanov

+Sarukhanov was born in Samarkand.
 He finished the Musical college of Moscow.
 He was a member of Tsvety Soviet rock band, worked with Alla Pugachyova, Anne Veski etc. Since 1985 he started a solo-career and already has 10 albums released during this period, including 4 LPs in USSR.
 He was most popular artist in USSR, like Yuri Antonov, Valeri Leontiev.